 Ministers of God must not be greedy for money (1 Timothy 3:3; Titus 1:7).
 Nevertheless, the church, collectively and individually, must also not fail in their financial responsibility.
 Ministers must faithfully preach the truth, but the church should not neglect their welfare.
 They should also give to support different kingdom projects, including helping the poor and needy.
 Ministers of God should not coerce or manipulate the people to give, but the church should obey the Word of God to give willingly, generously, and cheerfully.

 2 Corinthians 9:6-8 says, “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.
 And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work” (New King James Version).

-Ministers and Ministries need financial support at this time to help, financially and materially, people who are suffering from the current pandemic.
 Christians should give according to their ability.
-To help fellow Christians in Jerusalem as regards a severe famine that had been prophesied, the Bible says this of the Christians in Antioch, “Then the disciples, each according to his ability, determined to send relief to the brethren dwelling in Judea” (Acts 11:29 New King James Version).
+The Bible says thus about the Christians in Antioch, regarding helping fellow Christians in Judea following the prophecy about a severe famine: “Then the disciples, each according to his ability, determined to send relief to the brethren dwelling in Judea” (Acts 11:29 New King James Version).

-Support Christian ministries and ministers financially for the advancement of the kingdom of God on the earth.
-Do it faithfully.
+Support Christian ministries and ministers financially for the advancement of the kingdom of God on earth.
+Do it willingly, generously, and cheerfully

 Phone No: +2348155744752, +2348033113523